 Your testing report will show contamination levels measured in micrograms per 100 square centimetres (μg/100cm²).
 Understanding these numbers helps you make informed decisions:

-Below 1.5 μg/100cm²: Property meets the strictest standards and is considered safe for habitation 1.5-15 μg/100cm²: Property may require remediation depending on your situation and insurance requirements Above 15 μg/100cm²: Property requires professional decontamination before safe occupation
+Below 1.5 μg/100cm²: Property meets the strictest standards and is considered safe for habitation 1.5-15 μg/100cm²: Property may require remediation depending on your situation and insurance requirements.
+Above 15 μg/100cm²: Property requires professional decontamination before safe occupation

 Professional decontamination typically involves: